griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

 Each tool has `activities` and `methods`.

 #### Methods
 Methods are functions that are associated with a class.
-In the case of the `DateTime` tool, it has a few methods - like `get_current_datetime`.
+In the case of the `DateTime` tool, it has a few methods - `get_current_datetime` and `get_relative_datetime`.
 They define specific actions the tool can perform.

 #### Activities
 Activities are Python decorators that add information and certain features to methods - kind of like attaching a label or instruction.
-For example the `@activity` decorator in `DateTime` describes what the method does, and how it should behave.
+For example the `@activity` decorator in `DateTime` describes what the `get_current_datetime` method does ("Can be used to return current date and time"), and how it should behave.

 ### DateTime Structure